What Does RANDBETWEEN Do in Excel?

 - RANDBETWEEN can generate only integer numbers.

-- A combination of RANDBETWEEN & RAND function can give fraction numbers.
+- A combination of RANDBETWEEN & RAND function in excel can give fraction numbers.

 This has been a guide to RANDBETWEEN in Excel.
-Here we discuss how to use RANDBETWEEN function in excel along with the examples and downloadable excel sheet.
+Here we discuss how to use the RANDBETWEEN function in excel along with examples and a downloadable template.
 You can learn more about excel functions from the following articles –